kylejbrk/standard-notes-open-extended/README.md

 A Free Open Source Standard Notes Extensions Repository Hosted via Github Pages.

 # Use
-Go to https://github.com/kylejbrk/standard-notes-open-extended/tree/gh-pages#readme and install any desired extensions.
+Go to https://github.com/kylejbrk/standard-notes-open-extended/tree/gh-pages#readme to view the list of available extensions.

+Simply copy the url for the desired extension, and past it into _Settings -> General -> Advanced Options -> Install External Package_ and then click _Install_

 # Features
 - A repository containing official Standard Notes themes and components